bhandeystruck/LLM-Classification-Finetuning-Submission/README.md

 ## 🚀 Project Summary

-This repository contains our solution for the **Chatbot Arena Preference Prediction** Kaggle competition.
+This repository contains my solution for the **Chatbot Arena Preference Prediction** Kaggle competition.
 The challenge was to predict **which chatbot response a human judge preferred**, given a prompt and two responses.

-> Our submission ranked **44th** on the public leaderboard out of hundreds of global teams 🌍.
+> The submission ranked **44th** on the public leaderboard out of hundreds of global teams 🌍.

 ---